plone/documentation/adapt-and-extend/theming/resources.rst

 We chose AMD over other module loading implementations(like CommonJS) because AMD can be used in non-compiled form in the browser and also compiled Through-The-Web.
 This way, we can also support a "development mode" like in Plone versions prior to 5, where changes in the JavaScript sources are instantly reflected.

 CSS can be developed with the CSS compiler Less.
 Who ever worked with Less probably don't want to edit CSS directly - especially for bigger projects.
 Less gives us a lot of nice features like inheritance, scoping, functions, mixins and variables, which are not available in pure CSS.
-Again, the availablility of a JavaScript based compiler made a good reason to choose Less over Sass.
+Again, the availability of a JavaScript based compiler made a good reason to choose Less over Sass.

 Our concept of a resource is made of a JavaScript and/or some Less or CSS files.